George Ezra: 'It's like school backstage'

 - Six acts to discover at Biggest Weekend

-Full sets by Ezra, Ed Sheeran, Neneh Cherry, Emeli Sande, Noel Gallagher and Sam Smith will be broadcast on BBC television, radio and online throughout the day.
+Full sets by the likes of Jess Glynne, Sam Smith, Neneh Cherry, Emeli Sande, Noel Gallagher and Squeeze will be broadcast on BBC television, radio and online throughout the day.

 One Direction star Liam Payne also took to the stage in Swansea on Saturday, playing his solo hits Strip That Down and For You alongside the One Direction classic, History.

-He said there was a "lovely vibe" backstage, and said he enjoyed coming to festivals to check out new music.
+He said there was a "lovely vibe" backstage at Singleton Park.

 "What's great about working with the BBC is I always discover and see new artists at these things."